Jon8897/intune-scripts/Disk-clean-up/Readme.md

 ## Troubleshooting

-The error message you encountered indicates that the COM class factory for the component with CLSID {00000000-0000-0000-0000-000000000000} could not be retrieved.
-This error is typically caused by the component not being registered on your system.
+The error message you received indicates that the COM class factory for the component with CLSID {00000000-0000-0000-0000-000000000000} failed to retrieve because it is not registered.
+This error is typically caused by a missing or improperly registered component.

-In the case of the Disk Cleanup script using the DISM (Deployment Image Servicing and Management) tool, the COM component is required for performing the cleanup operations.
+In your case, it seems that the required COM component for Disk Cleanup is not registered on your system.
+This could be due to various reasons, such as a corrupted installation or missing system files.

 To resolve this issue, you can try the following steps:

-1. Make sure you are running the script on a Windows operating system.
+1. Open an elevated Command Prompt by right-clicking on the Command Prompt icon and selecting "Run as administrator."
 2. Open an elevated PowerShell session by right-clicking on PowerShell and selecting "Run as administrator".
-3. Check if the necessary DLLs (Dynamic-Link Libraries) for DISM are registered correctly by running the following commands:
 <pre>
-# Register DISM DLLs
-$WinDir = $env:windir
-$SysNativeFolder = Join-Path -Path $WinDir -ChildPath 'SysNative'
-$System32Folder = Join-Path -Path $WinDir -ChildPath 'System32'

-# Register the DLLs from the SysNative folder
-$DismDLLs = @('DismCore.dll', 'DismCorePS.dll', 'DismHost.exe', 'DismProv.dll')
-$DismDLLs | ForEach-Object {
-    $DllPath = Join-Path -Path $SysNativeFolder -ChildPath $_ if (Test-Path $DllPath) {
+regsvr32 /s DismCore.dll
+regsvr32 /s DismCorePS.dll
-        regsvr32 /s $DllPath
+regsvr32 /s DismHost.exe
-    }
-}

-# Register the DLLs from the System32 folder
-$DismDLLs | ForEach-Object {
-    $DllPath = Join-Path -Path $System32Folder -ChildPath $_
-    if (Test-Path $DllPath) {
-        regsvr32 /s $DllPath
+regsvr32 /s DismProv.dll
-    }
-}
 </pre>
+3. After running the commands, restart your computer to ensure the changes take effect.

-4. After running the above commands, try running the Disk Cleanup script again to see if the error is resolved.
+4. Once your system has restarted, try running the Disk Cleanup script again to see if the issue is resolved.

-If the issue persists, it's possible that there may be other underlying issues with the DISM component or your system configuration.
-In such cases, you may need to troubleshoot further or consider alternative disk cleanup methods.